 We are pleased to announce that The Leakey Foundation has partnered with the National Geographic Society to provide additional Baldwin Fellowship funding for paleoanthropology students from South, Southeast, and East Asia.
-This partnership will allow us to award more Baldwin Fellowships per year and will further help us provide students from developing countries with the opportunity to get advanced education and training in paleoanthropology.
+This partnership will allow us to award more Baldwin Fellowships per year and will further help us provide students with the opportunity to get advanced education and training in paleoanthropology.

-The countries included in this new opportunity are Bangladesh, Bhutan, Brunei, Cambodia, East Timor, Hong Kong, India, Indonesia, Japan, Laos, Macau, Malaysia, Nepal, Pakistan, Papua New Guinea, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, and Vietnam.
+The countries included in this new opportunity are Bangladesh, Bhutan, Brunei, Cambodia, East Timor, Hong Kong, India, Indonesia, Japan, Laos, Macau, Malaysia, Myanmar (Burma), Nepal, Pakistan, Papua New Guinea, Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand, and Vietnam.

 In addition, as a result of this partnership, current paleoanthropology Baldwin Fellows (or three years prior) who are actively doing field work in Africa or Asia are encouraged to apply for a National Geographic Society Early Career Grant of up to $10,000.

 Click here to review the guidelines for the Baldwin application and to begin the application process!